Georgian Bay Birds

 The Bald Eagle’s recovery is testament to importance of legislation to protect endangered species.
 Not for governments banning DDT, regulating hunting, and encouraging recovery efforts might, not see Bald Eagles today.
 Make sure treat today’s endangered species with the same care!

 Read more here.

 Today’s Bird of the Day is Georgian Bay’s tiniest owl: the Northern Saw-whet Owl.

-Measuring only about 8 inches from head to tail, this owl is nevertheless a fearsome predator.
-More often heard than seen, the Saw-whet is thought to be named for one of its several strange calls, said to resemble a saw being sharpened on a whetstone.
-Like many owls, Saw-whets are cavity nesters and can be attracted to nesting boxes.
-Quite abundant but hard to spot, Saw-whets will roost during the day in dense vegetation, perched close to the trunk inside conifers.
+Measuring only about 8 inches from head to tail, this owl nevertheless fearsome predator.
+More often heard that Saw-whet is named of several strange calls, said to resemble saw being sharpened on whetstone.
+Like many owls, Saw-whets are cavity nesters and can attracted to nesting boxes.
+Quite abundant but hard to spot, Saw-whets will roost during the day in dense vegetation, perched close to trunk inside conifers.

 Learn more about the Saw-whet Owl here.

 Our first Bird of the Day is a species you’re likely to see a lot of around Georgian Bay in the early spring – the Yellow-rumped Warbler.